alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 This works well for :class:`entities <Entity>` where an instance occurs at a single point in time.
 However, sometimes an instance can happen at many points in time.

 For example, suppose a customer’s session has multiple transactions which can happen at different points in time.
 If we are trying to count the number of sessions a user had in a given time period, we often want to count all sessions that were active during the training window.
-To accomplish this, we need to not only know when a session starts, but when it ends.
+To accomplish this, we need to know when a session starts, and when it ends.
 The last time that an instance appears in the data is stored as the ``last_time_index`` of an entity.
 We can compare the time index and the last time index of ``sessions``:

 .. ipython:: python